-If investors are purchasing Certificates at a discount, such prospective investors should consider the risk that if principal payments on the Mortgage Loans occur at a rate slower than such prospective investors expected, such prospective investors' yield will be lower than expected.
-If prospective investors are purchasing Certificates at a premium, such prospective investors should consider the risk that if principal payments on the Mortgage Loans occur at a rate faster than such investors expected, such prospective investors' yield will be lower than expected and such investors may not recover their investment in the Certificates.
+If investors purchase Certificates at a discount, such investors should consider the risk that if principal payments on the Mortgage Loans occur at a rate slower than expected, the yield on such Certificates will be lower than expected.
+If investors purchase Certificates at a premium, such investors should consider the risk that if principal payments on the Mortgage Loans occur at a rate faster than expected, the yield on such Certificates will be lower than expected.
+This is especially true for the Interest Only Certificates.
+If investors purchase the Interest Only Certificates or any other Certificates at a significant premium and principal prepayments are faster than expected, such investors may not even recover their investment.
 The timing of changes in the rate of prepayments may significantly affect the actual yield to you, even if the average rate of principal prepayments is consistent with your expectations.
 In general, the earlier the payment of principal on the Mortgage Loans, the greater the effect on your yield to maturity.
 As a result, the effect on an investor's yield due to principal prepayments occurring at a rate higher (or lower) than the rate anticipated during the period immediately following the issuance of the Certificates may not be offset by a subsequent like reduction (or increase) in the rate of principal prepayments.
 See "Prepayment and Yield Considerations - Yield Considerations With Respect to the Certificates".